 This is its third adjustment.
-The first, under Hugo Chavez, dropped three zeros; the second in 2018 eliminated five.
+The first, under Hugo Chavez, dropped three zeros, and the second in 2018 eliminated five.

 As a general historical statement, virtually any fiat (unbacked) currency is a zero proposition.
 In due time all will (and all have) seen their original purchasing power drop to zero – and in the case of the bolivar (or the Argentine peso) less than zero.

 Just since 1980, the dollar has lost over 80%.
 The best-case scenario today is that a $100 bill then will buy you about $15 worth of merchandise or services now.
-Going back further and in relation to gold's trajectory, the situation is absolutely abysmal.
+Going back further and about gold's trajectory, the situation is abysmal.

 John Rubino and James Turk recently posted this visual (see below) comparing what it took in dollars to purchase a one-ounce gold coin in 1933, compared to doing the same in 2020.

 Two piles of dollars and coins.
 The one on the right is the amount required to buy an ounce of gold in 1920.
 The other massive pile is the number of dollars it takes to buy an ounce of gold today.